cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 ## Create the PoseNet Script

+We need to make a new `C#` script to perform inference with the PoseNet model.
+When finished, this script will load the model, prepare the input, run the model, and process the output.
+For this post, we'll implement the preprocessing functionality.

 ### Create the Asset File

 Create a new folder in the `Assets` window and name it `Scripts`.
 In the `Scripts` folder, right-click an empty space and select `C# Script` in the `Create` section.